PIYUSHgoyal16/GPS-Route-Analyser/docs/Design.md

     * statistics: A Python library for calculating mathematical statistics of numeric(Real-valued) data, such as mean, standard deviation, variance, mode, etc.

     * matplotlib: A plotting library for the Python programming language.
-We have used this library to plot the histogram for word-frequency.
+We have used this library to plot the histograms for visualising relationships between various statistics like Elevation-Time, Speed-Time, etc.

     * NumPy: A Python library that provides efficient operations, especially with arrays.
-We have used this library to store the list of words and find a unique set of elements from them.
+We have used this library to store the list of distances, speeds, elevations, etc.

     * gpxpy: A Python library for parsing and manipulating files which are of .gpx format.